endid-app/endid-python/README.md

 The call function returns an `OK` response from the API if everything goes to plan, and error messages if not.

+### GitHub Actions

+We have a ready-made [GitHub Action](https://github.com/marketplace/actions/endid-action) to easily send a Slack message via Endid.

+The great thing is being able to mute notifications right from the Slack channel if they get a bit much, or to avoid disturbing colleagues while you develop your workflows.

 ## Installation Troubleshooting